 Tip: Make sure you’re wearing comfy shoes to walk in, as the Old Town has many cobbled streets and uphill roads.
 Or take an Old Town Segway tour which will save you a little time (and blisters) while allowing you to experience a lot more.

-Next to the St. Pierre Cathedral you will find one of Geneva’s most famous landmarks: The International Monument to the Reformation, more commonly known as Reformation Wall is one of the top places to visit in 1 day in Geneva.
+Next to the St. Pierre Cathedral you will find one of Geneva’s most famous landmarks: The International Monument to the Reformation, more commonly known as Reformation Wall is one of the top places to visit.

 Geneva was one of the key places during the Reformation that took Europe by storm in the 1500s.

 This gigantic wall features some of Geneva’s most famous reformers, namely John Calvin, Theodore Beza, John Knox, and William Farel.
 These four figures played an integral role in the revolution.
-It’s conveniently located close to Old Town and is perfect for a quick stop during your day in Geneva.
+It’s conveniently located close to Old Town and is perfect for a quick stop during.